 Research from professor Antonio Damasio found that patients, who had brain damage in an area that helps process emotions (the prefrontal cortex), struggled to make basic decisions when choosing among alternatives.
 Even simple decisions like where to eat or when to schedule an appointment turned into lengthy cost-benefit debates for them.
 Turns out these patients’ decision-making skills were damaged by the lack of emotional judgment.
-Emotion helps our brains navigate the many alternatives to make a decision.
+Emotion helps our brains navigate the many alternatives for making decisions.

-When transforming your insights into a data story, your data needs to somehow connect to the influential, emotional part of the brain.
+When transforming your insights into a data story, you need to connect the data to the influential, emotional part of the brain.
 When someone is absorbed in a story, more areas of their brains are stimulated compared to when they’re listening to a list of facts or statistics.
-The difference is how does your audience relate to your data story in terms of memorability, persuasion and engagement?
+That difference determines how your audience relates in terms of memorability, persuasion and engagement.

 3 tips for crafting a Compelling Data Story (CDS):

-Newbie: it’s the first exposure to the topic; this is a great opportunity to win them over to your cause.
+- Newbie: it’s the first exposure to the topic: a great opportunity to win them over to your cause.
 Attitudes may be completely open, or not.

 We want the scoop.
 Inquiring minds want to know.